 Step 2: Install the Hinge Jamb

 Insert the bottom end of the hinge jamb into the base track, push the jamb against the wall, plumb it with a 4-foot level and draw a reference line along its front edge.
 Mark the positions of the jamb's mounting screw holes onto the wall and then remove the jamb and drill a hole at each mark using a drill bit of the size recommended by the manufacturer, which is usually 3/16 inches.
 Use a masonry bit to drill through tile or stone.
-If there's no blocking behind the shower wall, tap a wall anchor into each hole.
+If there's no framing or blocking behind the shower wall, tap a wall anchor into each hole.
 Position the jamb on the wall, align it with the reference line and secure it with the supplied mounting screws.

 Step 3: Hang the Door